Franz Wognar: Biography

 Franz Wognar was born in Trnava, in the Austro-Hungarian Empire; due to subsequent changes in national boundaries, his birthplace is in present-day Slovakia.
-His birthdate was 6 January 1890.
-He was of Slovakian heritage.
+He was of Slovakian heritage.He married a Slovenian woman in 1918.

+He died in Odessa in 1943.

+Aviation career

 Wognar trained as a mechanic before enlisting in the Austro-Hungarian Army in 1913.
 He later transferred to aviation service during the first year of World War I. He was then trained as a pilot and sent into action when Italy entered the war in May 1915.

 Wognar was posted for duty with Fliegerkompanie 2 as a pilot of two-seater reconnaissance aircraft in July 1915.
 He flew with Flik 2 over the Battles of the Isonzo, the main battle front in northwestern Italy.
 In addition to reconnaissance missions, Wognar flew aerial photography missions and bombing sorties, directed artillery fire, supported ground troops with tactical attacks, escorted friendly bombers to their targets, and flew interceptions of enemy two-seaters.
 He was especially skilled in directing artillery fire.
 Although eventually a few single-seat fighters were assigned to Flik 2, Wognar usually still flew two-seaters.
 Knoller-Albatros B.Is were his usual mounts during 1915.

 On 3 October 1915, Wognar was promoted to Zugführer.
 On 9 October, he was awarded the highly prized Field Pilot's Badge.
 In February 1916, he received the Silver Bravery Medal Second Class.
 In June 1916, he received the First Class award of the same medal.
 By this time, Flik 2s inventory had grown to include Hansa-Brandenburg C.Is and Lloyd C.IIIs for Wognar to fly.